ekr/base-drafts/draft-ietf-quic-transport.md

 ID that the sender of the packet wishes to use (see
 {{connection-id}}).

-On receiving the first Server Initial packet the client uses the Source Connection ID supplied by the server as the Destination Connection ID for subsequent packets.
+On first receiving the server Initial packet the client uses the Source Connection ID supplied by the server as the Destination Connection ID for subsequent packets.